weavejester/ataraxy/README.md

 The handler can also return a result vector instead of a request map.
-Each vector that is returned is checked against the handler map, until eventually a Ring response map is returnd.
+Each vector that is returned is checked against the handler map, until eventually a Ring response map is returned.

 The `ataraxy.response` namespace defines a number of responses on the default handler, allowing for code like this: